GREATER MANCHESTER WOMEN’S FOOTBALL LEAGUE PREMIER DIVISION

 GMWFL Division One

-We are here.
-This is Level 8.
-Paddock are in the mix with the likes of Wilmslow Albion and Eccles United as we begin our debut season.
+We started here, Level 8.
+Paddock were in the mix with the likes of Wilmslow Albion and Eccles United for our debut season.

 Divisions Two and Three exist, as well as a four division U18 system.